 - to allow our websites to provide certain functions and features designed to improve the website user’s overall experience or to manage the security of our websites;

-- to allow us to analyze, develop, improve, and optimize the use, functionality, and performance of our sites and/or the responsiveness of our staff to potential customer inquiries;
+- to allow us to analyze, develop, improve, and optimize the use, functionality, and performance of our sites or products and/or the responsiveness of our staff to potential customer inquiries;

 - to meet any legal and regulatory requirements we may have.